asgood23/STATIONS/earth2020X/earth2020x_overview.md

 - [Quirks](https://open.spotify.com/playlist/4blygdZRCuup8tyY7UamYm?si=0b5154826d4a4980) (physical, mental, emotional, social)
 - [Tattoos](https://open.spotify.com/playlist/2bqNuOZdLIxMI3zRMogcXw?si=264f3f166ea84873)

-*If you like an artist's music, consider buying it directly from them*
+If you like an artist’s music, please consider buying directly from them however you can.

-*On these playlists, the songs, lyrics or artists do not reflect our beliefs or values.
-While we don’t intentionally add anything horrible e.g. racist, sexist, classist, homophobic, fascist, hate-filled, etc, we don’t fully vet every artist and every lyric.
-PLEASE, if you notice that an artist is horrible in any of the ways in the list above, let us know and we’ll remove it.*
+The songs, lyrics, and artists on these playlists are not intended to reflect our beliefs or values at STATIONS.
+While we haven’t intended to add anything racist, sexist, classist, homophobic, fascist, or hate-filled, we’ve created these playlists for gameplay and haven’t had the resources to fully vet every artist and the lyrics of every song included.

+PLEASE, if you find an artist or song in these playlists who is horrible in any of the ways noted above, please reach out and let us know.
+We’ll remove them.